09.16.2021

 -

 Register your songs with an organization that collects neighbouring rights or digital performance royalties generated by your recordings.
-If you’re in the U.S., SoundExchange is the primary organization that handles these royalties.
 In Mexico, Sociedad Mexicana de Productores de Fonogramas, Videogramas y Multimedia (SOMEXFON) would be responsible for these royalties.

 If you have additional questions about pay sources in Mexico or music publishing in general, please reach out to our team.